marrow/WebCore/README.rst

 -----------------------

-WebCore only depends on the excellent `webob <http://webob.org>`_ package to provide request, response, and HTTP status code exception helpers.
+WebCore only depends on the excellent `webob <http://webob.org>`_ package to provide request, response, and HTTP status code exception helpers and the `marrow.package <https://github.com/marrow/package>`_ utility package for plugin management.
 All other dependencies will be application dependencies; choice of template engine, database layer, session storage mechanism, and even dispatch method are left entirely up to the developer making use of the framework.
 Provided are a number of ``extras`` requirements, which you can define using a comma-separated list appended to the package name during installation from the command-line, or within your own package's